sara-service/DSpace-Setup/README.md

 Now you can login the bwCloud user interface and disable the tomcat ports 8080/8443 for better security!
 Also, in Tomcat's `server.xml`, change all `<Connector>`s to add `address="127.0.0.1"`.
 Better save than sorry.

+### Troubleshooting SWORDv2

+SWORD Servicedocument does not work with certain combinations of
+* Java SE
+* Java JDK
+* TomCat
+* DSpace

+Java 1.7 + JDK7 + TomCat7 is okay, but Tomcat8 DOES NOT WORK!
+Java 1.8 + JDK8 + TomCat9 is okay [TODO VERIFY]